purton-tech/rust-on-nails/rustonnails.org/content/docs/getting-started/authentication.md

 template = "docs/page.html"

 [extra]
-lead = 'AdiDoks is a Zola theme helping you build modern documentation websites, which is a port of the Hugo theme <a href="https://github.com/h-enk/doks">Doks</a> for Zola.' toc = true top = false
+toc = true
+top = false
 +++

-## Authentication

 Probably the quickest way to add authentication to an application is with [Barricade](https://github.com/purton-tech/barricade).
 Barricade handles login and registration pages and connects to your Postgres database.